hfg-gmuend/openmoji/FAQ.md

 ### 🤔: What is the suggested attribution for OpenMoji?

 > All emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)

+### 🤔: How to attribute OpenMoji in a film / video / youtube clip?

+- Add the suggested OpenMoji attribution to your video description (text below your video e.g. on youtube)
+- Mention OpenMoji e.g. in the credits section at the end, in the voice track or add a small footnote when the first OpenMoji appears

 ### 🤔: How can I help or contribute to OpenMoji?